AdamLJohnson/FactorioBrainDump/README.md

 # Factorio Brain Dump
-As I have been playing Factorio there are some commands and such that I want to remember.
+As I have been playing Factorio there are some commands and tips that I want to remember.

+[HypnoBunny Gaming][HypnoBunny] has some awesome videos that show off some cool designs.

+## Trains ##
+After a lot of head scratching [this set of images][TrainHints] helped a lot.
+Here is information on [Block Signals][BlockSignal] and [Chain Signals][ChainSignal].

 ## Console Commands ##
 There are lots of good console commands [here][ConsoleCommands].